DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/RunOpsInDS_PythonWithinPython.md

-# Python Script within Notebook
+# Python Scripts
+***Managing Python Scripts from a Notebook***

-***Executing a Python Script from a Jupyter Notebook: What your options are, how they differ, and when variables stick around***
+Let's look at executing a Python Script from a Jupyter Notebook: What your options are, how they differ, and when variables stick around.

 Sometimes you want to run a full script from a notebook—maybe to reuse a workflow, pass command‑line args, or isolate heavy computations.